kldtz/rb-tree-multi/README.md

 * Typical red-black tree guarantees for lookup, insertion, and deletion<a href="#fn-deletion" id="fn-deletion-text"><sup>1</sup></a> in O(log N) worst-case time for N keys,
 * Built-in handling of duplicate keys,
 * Customizable via callbacks,
+* Comprehensive set of tests, so hopefully bug-free (if you find a bug, please open an issue),
 * Stress-tested with large number of random insertions and deletions,
-* Comprehensive set of unit tests, so hopefully bug-free (if you find a bug, please open an issue),
 * No dependencies

 ## Usage